-- Minimum of 60 semester or 90 guarter CSU-transferable units. - 2.
-Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework. - Minimum of 18 semester or 27 quarter units in the major. - A grade of "C" or better in all courses required for the major. - Certified completion of the California State University General Education (CSU GE) Breadth pattern OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern; see Degree Requirements and Transfer Information section for more information.
-Note: If following IGETC.
-IGETC-CSU must be followed for admission to a CSU.
+- 1. Minimum of 60 semester or 90 quarter CSU-transferable units. - Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework. - 3.
+Minimum of 18 semester or 27 quarter units in the major. - 4.
+A grade of "C" or better in all courses required for the major. - Certified completion of the California State University General Education (CSU GE) Breadth pattern OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern; see Degree Requirements and Transfer Information section for more information.
+Note: If following IGETC, IGETC-CSU must be followed for admission to a CSU.

-- · Research, write and deliver an effective public speech. - · Analyze, critique, and improve interpersonal relationships in both personal and professional contexts. - · Describe and apply specific skills to the communication process, including perception, emotion, listening and conflict management. - · Describe and interpret communication similarities and differences between people from varying cultural backgrounds. - · Interact with others in group settings to collect, analyze, and synthesize information. - · Interact respectfully with others who hold divergent perspectives. - · Critically analyze, critique and synthesize arguments and information.
+- Research, write and deliver an effective public speech. - Analyze, critique, and improve interpersonal relationships in both personal and professional contexts. - Describe and apply specific skills to the communication process, including perception, emotion, listening and conflict management. - Describe and interpret communication similarities and differences between people from varying cultural backgrounds. - Interact with others in group settings to collect, analyze, and synthesize information. - Interact respectfully with others who hold divergent perspectives. - Critically analyze, critique and synthesize arguments and information.

-Course Title Units

-COMM 122 Public Speaking 3
+COMM 122 Public Speaking

-List A: Select two of the following:

-COMM 120 Interpersonal Communication 3

-COMM 137 Critical Thinking in Group
+List A: Select two of the following: COMM 120 Interpersonal Communication COMM 137 Critical Thinking in Group 3

 Communication 3

 COMM 145 Argumentation 3

 6

 List B: Select two of the following:

-COMMITTE INTOGGOTION TO MIGOS CONTINGENCE ttiOi i 0
+COMM 110 Introduction to Mass Communica tion 3

 COMM 124 Intercultural Communication 3

-COMM 240 Speech and Debate Competitio n III 3
+COMM 240 Speech and Debate Competition ı III 3

 Any course from List A not selected above 3

-• 6
+6

 List C: Select one of the following:

 ANTH 120 Cultural Anthropology 3

 ENGL 122 Introduction to Literature 3

 ENGL 124 Advanced Composition: Critical

 Reasoning and Writing 3

 SOC 120 Introductory Sociology 3

-Any course from Lists A or B not selected about ove 3
+Any course from Lists A or B not selected about ve 3

 3

-Total Units for Major 1 18

-Total Units for CSU GE Breadth

-or IGETC-CSU 37-3 39

-Total Transferable Elective Units 5 3